 Here’s an easy way to grow nutrient-dense plants in a tiny space without lifting a trowel.
 Have you ever tried growing microgreens?
 This is such a simple method of incorporating the most concentrated sources of antioxidants and other nutrients into your diet.

 Maybe you’re not sure about all those supplements in the health food store, and you want to go the more natural route.
-Besides, the experts tell us, vitamins and minerals are best obtained from a wide variety of foods, including fresh fruits and vegetables.
+Besides, the experts tell us, vitamins, minerals, and antioxidants are best obtained from a wide variety of foods, including fresh fruits and vegetables.

 Eating from several of the plant families ensures that we get a diverse assortment of nutrients.
 Greens provide a hefty helping of antioxidants, vitamins, and minerals, but missing from the plant world is Vitamin B-12.
 This is of particular concern among vegetarians.